What Happens If You Get Into a Car Accident Without Insurance?

 • How your coverage limits compare with your losses

-If uninsured or underinsured motorist coverage will not cover your accident-related losses, we might file a lawsuit.
+If uninsured or underinsured motorist coverage does not adequately cover your accident-related losses, filing a lawsuit may be a more appropriate strategy.

 What Losses May an Uninsured Motorist Have to Cover?

-An uninsured motorist might have to cover any loss caused by your accident.
-Assuming that the uninsured motorist is completely liable for your accident, they may be completely liable for your accident-related damages.
+An uninsured motorist may have to cover any loss resulting from your accident.
+Assuming the uninsured motorist is entirely at fault for your accident, they may have total financial responsibility for injuries, expenses, and other losses they’ve caused.

 Some losses that may entitle you to compensation are:

-• Pain and suffering: Car accident lawsuits generally consider pain and suffering.
-This may include traumatic memories, psychological conditions, and bodily injury, among other forms of harm.
+• Pain and suffering: An accident attorney from our team will consider the nature and cost of your pain and suffering.
+Your pain and suffering may include traumatic memories, psychological conditions, post-traumatic stress disorder (PTSD), bodily injury, and other forms of harm.

-• Healthcare costs: Medical expenses related to your accident are generally the responsibility of the liable motorist.
-You may receive full coverage of your medical care through your lawsuit or your own insurance coverage.
+• Healthcare costs: Medical expenses related to your accident may total thousands of dollars.
+You may receive full medical care coverage through your lawsuit or your own insurance coverage.

 Did your loved one pass away because of a car accident with an uninsured motorist?
 You may receive other forms of compensation.
-Funeral costs, the deceased’s pain and suffering, lost spousal support, lost parental guidance, and lost financial support may be recoverable losses.
+Funeral costs, the deceased’s pain and suffering, lost spousal support, lost parental guidance, and lost financial support may be part of any wrongful death lawsuit you pursue.

 Why Florida’s No-Fault Status May Matter for You

 Florida Statute § 627.7407 details the state’s No-Fault Law.
-This law requires motorists like you to carry certain insurance coverages, including at least $10,000 for personal injury protection (PIP) and property damage.
+This law requires motorists to carry certain insurance coverages, including at least $10,000 for personal injury protection (PIP) and property damage.

-Florida requires a motorist’s own insurance to pay for losses up to those coverage limits.
-Therefore, even if an uninsured motorist caused your accident, your own insurance may cover your damages.
+Florida requires a motorist’s own insurance provider to pay for losses up to their policy’s coverage limits.
+Therefore, even if an at-fault driver lacks insurance, your insurance may cover most or all of your damages.

-When your own insurance coverage is not sufficient to cover your losses, though, we will consider other actions.
+When your insurance coverage is insufficient to cover your losses, we will consider other actions.
 We may file a lawsuit to pursue fair compensation from the liable motorist.

 To consult with an experienced car accidents lawyer today, call 855-780-9986

-How Can a Lawyer Help After Your Accident?
+How Can a Personal Injury Attorney Help After Your Accident?

-Hiring your lawyer should be a priority if you get into a car accident with an uninsured driver.
-Your lawyer can be helpful because:
+Hiring a capable lawyer should be a priority if you get into a car accident with an uninsured driver.
+A lawyer from our team can be helpful because:

-Choosing to hire a lawyer means respecting your health.
+Choosing to hire a lawyer means putting your health first.
 While our firm completes every step of your case, you can receive treatment, rest, and recover.

 What Can a Lawyer Do for You?

-Car accident cases may take time to resolve.
-Our firm will oversee your case throughout its life, ending our service to you only when your case is finished.
+Car accident cases take time to resolve.
+Our firm will oversee your case until it’s complete.

 Some of the duties we generally complete for car accident victims are: